GearsandKey/GearsandKey/README.md

-- 👋 Hi, I’m @GearsandKey
+- 👋 Hi, I’m @GearsandKey, this is my catch GitHub for my GearsandKeys github!
 - 👀 I’m interested in being a software engineer.
 - 🌱 I’m currently learning React!
 - 💞️ I’m looking to collaborate on education tools!